GLOBAL MARKETS-Euro gains, shares pare losses after U.S. data

 * U.S. non-farm payrolls growth much lower than forecast

-* Oil slips below $102, heads for weekly drop on dollar (Adds opening U.S. markets, changes dateline; previous LONDON)
+* Oil slips below $101, heads for weekly drop on dollar (Adds close of European bond, equity markets)

 By Herbert Lash